andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+For projects using [Bundler](https://bundler.io) for dependency management, run the following command to both install the gem and add it to the Gemfile:

 ```shell
 bundle add kramdown-syntax_tree_sitter --github andrewtbiehl/kramdown-syntax_tree_sitter
 ```

-If bundler is not being used to manage dependencies, download this project's repository and then run the following command from within it to build and install the gem:
+Otherwise, download this project's repository and then run the following command from within it to build and install the gem:

 ```shell
 gem build && gem install kramdown-syntax_tree_sitter